HQarroum/Fsm/README.md

 ## Building

-This project uses `Grunt` as its build system and `Bower` amd `NPM` as dependency management systems.
+This project uses `Grunt` as its build system and `Bower` and `NPM` as dependency management systems.

 Grunt uses the `Gruntfile.js` file to actually build the project, and will as a *default* task copy the produced binaries in the `dist/` folder.